 REE 201 Real Estate Broker I 6

 REE 202 Real Estate Broker II 6

 REE 189 Capstone 1

+Note: Not Fina incial Aid eligible

+Total Credit Hours: 13

-Code: M\CER\RELE
+Code: M_CER_R RELE

-Supervision Certificate
+Business: Supervision Certificate

 The Supervision Certificate provides students with entry-level supervision skills and knowledge to help them in the workplace.
 This certificate provides a variety of classes to enhance the student's skills to advance in the workplace.
 Information on Gainful Employment.